-In some cases, PENNVEST may offer only part of the funding that an applicant requests, particularly if there is a much greater demand for funding than we can meet.
+In some cases, PENNVEST may offer partial funding, particularly if there is a much greater demand for funding than we can meet.
 This can occur when the actual user rate that will result from a project is below the affordable rate, even assuming that the maximum interest rates for a twenty-year loan are charged.
 In such cases, typically 50 percent of the needed funding is offered and the borrower is expected to obtain the other 50 percent from some other source (e.g. a bank or a bond issue).
 The resulting user rate that is calculated and compared with the affordable rate includes the debt service on this other borrowing.

 The latest tool available to applicants is Loan Guaranty.
-In cases where the program can only offer partial direct loan funding, or due to fund capacity, no direct loan funding, PENNVEST now has the option to provide a loan guaranty for those projects in order to mitigate the costs associated with project implementation.
+In cases where the program can only offer partial direct loan funding, or, due to fund capacity, no direct loan funding, PENNVEST now has the option to provide a loan guaranty for those projects in order to mitigate the costs associated with project implementation.
 In these cases, the community/system would be able to take advantage of private sector borrowing to complete their funding package, using PENNVEST and its bond rating as security, reducing their overall cost of borrowing.

-Non-Point Source (NPS) projects are evaluated based upon the land owner/project benefactor's capacity to cover debt service.
+Nonpoint Source (NPS) Projects: These projects are evaluated based upon the land owner/project benefactor's capacity to cover debt service.
 Public or private entities may directly apply for non-point source water quality projects.